What’s New

 Partner Integrations

-Each business unit can have its own bounty table
+Each Asset Priority can have its own bounty table

 Assets tagged with Core Platform automatically appear in the Core Platform reward group, which can then have a researcher-facing name applied to it